fedora-infra/python-fedora/doc/CSRF.rst

    :mod:`~fedora.tg.visit.jsonfasvisit2` that provide :term:`CSRF` protection.
-   The original :mod:`~fedora.tg.identity.jsonfasprovider1` is provided for applications that have not yet started using :func:`~fedora.tg.tg1utils.enable_csrf` so you have to make this change in your configuration file (:file:`APPNAME/config/app.cfg`)
+   The original :mod:`~fedora.tg.identity.jsonfasprovider1` is provided for applications that have not yet started using :func:`~fedora.tg.utils.enable_csrf` so you have to make this change in your configuration file (:file:`APPNAME/config/app.cfg`)

  * Get the :term:`CSRF` token into your forms and URLs.
 The recommended way